International Music Conference

-The International Music Conference (IMC) is a multiple day music conference held annually in Atlanta, Georgia.
+The International Music Conference (IMC) is a multiple day music conference held annually in Atlanta, Georgia, United States.
 Formed in 2011, the globally focused conference is aimed at connecting the world's leading entertainment professionals, including artists, producers, disc jockeys, executives, attorneys, media and many more.

 The International Music Conference is run by a parent company called the Bridge Entertainment, registered in London, England.

 Background

 Inception

 The conference was founded by a London native named Julia Huie-Martin in 2011.
 It has since grown its participation significantly from the inaugural event, with attendance for 2013 well into the hundreds.

 Events

 Multiple events take place throughout each day of the International Music Conference including invitation-only networking events and showcases for DJs, artists and producers.
 Promotional events also take place in other regions of the world including New York City and London.

 History

 2011

 The event's opening night was hosted by Miss Black Britain.
 Appearances were made by those including Bryan-Michael Cox, Drumma Boy, Chuck Harmony, Bangladesh and Rico Love.